quetonix/registry.terraform.io/README.md

 # registry.terraform.io
 ## Repo to keep compiled plugins for darwin_arm64  - compiled from registry.terraform.io

-This is a repo that can be directly clone into
+This is a repo that can be directly cloned into

 **~/.terraform.d/plugins/**